wptrainingteam/hover-reveal-card/README.md

 The final pattern is registered within the plugin, but it could also potentially be included directly in a custom WordPress theme.
 It can also be found on the WordPress Pattern Directory as [Grid Cards](https://wordpress.org/patterns/pattern/grid-cards/).

+The accompanying post resides on the WordPress Developer Blog: https://developer.wordpress.org/news/2024/07/30/building-a-card-layout-with-a-hover-reveal-effect/

 ## How to use

 1. Download this plugin as a zip (click on 'Code' and choose 'Download ZIP')